bkw777/NODE_DATAPAC/README.md

 TLDR: To use the hardware, install [RAMDSK.CO](software/RAMDSK/), and what you get is a 128k or 256k ram disk.

-The printing on the enclosure says 256k, and the circuit is all there to support 256k, but my two units only had 128k installed.
+The printing on the enclosure says 256k, and the circuitry and parts are all there to support 256k, but my two units only had 128k installed.
 The PCB has footprints for four 32k sram chips (62256 equivalent), for a total of 128k.
-To get 256k, a second set of chips are piggybacked on top of the first four, each with pin 20 bent out and connected to the pcb instead of to the chip below.
+To get 256k, a second set of chips are soldered piggyback on top of the first four, each with pin 20 bent out and connected to the pcb separately, and all other pins connected to the chip below.
-No other parts or changes are needed to upgrade a 128k unit to 256k.
+No other parts or changes are needed to upgrade an existing 128k unit to 256k.

 ![](REF/NODE_DATAPAC_256K_1.jpg)
 ![](REF/NODE_DATAPAC_256K_2.jpg)